 Sussex will still retain their crown if they beat Worcestershire in their final match, but if Somerset beat Durham in their last match and Sussex don't win, then they will take their first piece of silverware since winning the LV County Championship Second Division in 2007.

 NatWest Pro40 Division Two

-Glamorgan claimed their first win of the tournament, humbling title-chasing Lancashire by 27 runs in Cardiff.
+Glamorgan claimed their , humbling title-chasing Lancashire by 27 runs in Cardiff.
 73 in 65 from Mark Cosgrove enabled the home side to reach 219 before Lancashire bowled them out with two balls to spare, Kyle Hogg, Stephen Parry and Gary Keedy all sharing two wickets.
 There were then three run outs, 50 for Steven Croft and Francois du Plessis marked his last appearance of the summer with just three runs as Lancashire were bundled out for 192 in 37.4 overs.
 Lancashire could still win the title, but it requires them to thrash Warwickshire in their final game and rely on other results going their way.

 © Cricket World 2009